edvb/tisp/doc/tisp.7.md

 Unlike functions they receive their arguments unevaluated, and return code that gets evaluated in the context the macro is called in.

-This enables tisp to extend its own syntax, eliminate repetition, construct custom languages for specific tasks, or directly transform source code.
+This enables eevo to extend its own syntax, eliminate repetition, construct custom languages for specific tasks, or directly transform source code.

 **Examples:** `if`, `and`, `or`, `let`